Question from Darryl: I have always understood Windows’ built-in “Microsoft Defender” antivirus app to be inferior to other antivirus programs.

 Note 2: The antivirus apps tested aren’t listed according to their ranking in the test results.
 They are listed in alphabetical order.

-Microsoft Defender is listed about 2/3 of the way down the page in the July-August 2020 test results.
+Microsoft Defender is listed about 2/3 of the way down the page in the July/August 2021 test results.

-Check it out and you’ll see that it earned a rating of 6 (the highest rating available) for all three testing criteria (Protection, Performance and Usability).
+Check it out and you’ll see that it earned a rating of 6 (the highest rating available) for two of the three testing criteria (Protection, Performance and Usability).
+And on the third criterion it earned a near-perfect 5.5 rating.

-The folks at AV-TEST conduct these tests on a regular basis, and while Microsoft Defender doesn’t always earn a perfect 6 rating for all three criteria, it has been consistently at or near the very top of the rankings for at least the past year.
+The folks at AV-TEST conduct these tests on a regular basis, and while Microsoft Defender doesn’t always earn a perfect 6 rating for all three criteria, it has been consistently at or near the very top of the rankings for at least the past two years.

-As you can probably guess by now, my answer to your question is yes, Microsoft Defender really is now just as good at protecting your PC from viruses as its commercial counterparts.
+As you can probably guess by now, my answer to your question is yes, Microsoft Defender really is now just as good at protecting your PC from viruses as its commercial counterparts – or at least extremely close.

 Now that I’ve answered your original question, I need to add a bit of context to that answer…